 Arab voices and moods

-ARAB CONTEMPORARY is a cross-over exhibition mixing art, architecture, photography and film.
+ARAB CONTEMPORARY was a cross-over exhibition mixing art, architecture, photography and film.
 Wide-ranging geographically and culturally as well as content-wise and regarding expression - as seen in the trailer here; excerpts from works shown in the exhibition and interviews with participating artists and architects.

 "Graffiti is like flowers.
 They are beautiful, but they don't live long."
 An interview with Lebanese-Egyptian Bahia Shehab (b.1977), street-artist, designer and Islamic art historian studying ancient Arabic script and visual heritage.
 Bahia Shehab talks to Louisiana Channel about the role of art during the Arab spring and art as a tool for change: "You cannot resist ideas.
 They can travel into any mind."